Olisail/git-absorb-installer/readme.md

 # Git Absorb

-This project is not meant to replace [the official git-absorb](https://github.com/tummychow/git-absorb) but to facilitate its installation on Windows using powershell.
+This project is not meant to replace [tummychow/git-absorb](https://github.com/tummychow/git-absorb) but to facilitate its installation on Windows using powershell.

-Nothing has been invented really, but rather automated [from this article](https://andrewlock.net/super-charging-git-rebase-with-git-absorb/).
+Nothing has been invented really, but rather automated [from this article](https://andrewlock.net/super-charging-git-rebase-with-git-absorb/) by @andrewlock.

 ## How to